AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

   * CJA BI Extension (for direct integration with Power BI and Tableau)​

   * AEP Query Service (for direct SQL access to data in AEP).​

-## Step 6: Migrate projects and components

-The Component migration area in Adobe Analytics allows you to migrate projects and components from Adobe Analytics to Customer Journey Analytics.

-For more information, see [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).